hpi-dhc/devicely/inst/paper.md

 **devicely** package.
 To achieve both **devicely** encapsulates data preparation for each wearable behind three common methods: _read_, _timeshift_ and _write_.

-After reading, the data is accessible through the reader in common formats such as dataframes.
+After reading, the data is accessible through the reader in common formats such as Pandas DataFrames.
 De-identification is achieved by timeshifting the data, either by providing a shifting interval or randomly.
 For writing back de-identified data **devicely** focuses on keeping a format that can be read again using the same reader class.
 In almost all cases, this is the same format as the one the wearable originaly provides.